Or should it be “Windows 10 vs. the world?!?” build 2004 edition?

 Combine this with Microsoft discontinuing support for Windows 7 and it does feel like they’re corralling all of their end-users into a miserable situation.
 Where else would you go for the latest gaming experience?
 Linux?
 Mac?
 I suppose if everyone had a backbone and left for one of those operating systems then yes.
 The gaming community just doesn’t have that kind of fortitude.

-It came as a shock to a lot of people which owned the Chinese adapter that their device is now rendered as an unknown device.
+It came as a shock to a lot of people who owned the Chinese adapter that their device is now rendered as an unknown device.
 That even though the Hardware ID still shows present.
 Their driver is completely blown away.

 A lot of users simply went through my tutorial again on the Xbox 360 adapter driver installation.
 By choosing which driver to use for this unknown device.

-Then at the very end windows 10 build 2004 kicks you in the face and not only does not install the driver. but renders the entire device useless by loading nothing. which we suppose is ONE way to get windows to stop complaining about device issues!
+Then at the very end windows, 10 build 2004 kicks you in the face and not only does not install the driver. but renders the entire device useless by loading nothing. which we suppose is ONE way to get Windows to stop complaining about device issues!
 Simply render the device useless!

 The problem is actually Microsoft’s own security.
 To get our controller back online we need to get rid of that security Microsoft has put in place between us the end-user and the OS.
-Now, we’re no Microsoft experts but it’s generally a bad idea to remove security features from your OS. but if it cripples the way you enjoy your computer then what’s the point of even having said computer or hardware?
-The Xbox 360 may be an old joystick but it’s still a very capable joystick where if someone whips one into a wall we would be more angry about the plaster hole in the wall then loosing a few bucks on a controller.
+Now, we’re no Microsoft experts but it’s generally a bad idea to remove security features from your OS.
+But if it cripples the way you enjoy your computer then what’s the point of even having said computer or hardware?
+The Xbox 360 may be an old joystick but it’s still a very capable joystick where if someone whips one into a wall we would be more angry about the plaster hole in the wall than losing a few bucks on a controller.

 type in the following.